 Consent: While consent may be a defense to other sexually based crimes, it is not a defense to sexual assault.

 I was unaware that I was in a supervisory position: The statute states that if the accused knew or should have known that they were in a position of authority.
 Even if you did not explicitly know, it there is evidence that a reasonable person would have known, then you could still be convicted.

 The sexual assault lawyers in Georgia at Lawson and Barry will work to create a robust defense strategy in your case!
 You have rights and defenses available to you so call us now, and we can discuss your situation.
 Every second counts when charged with a crime of this nature.
-Call now to speak with a Georgia Sexual Assault Attorney.
+Call now to speak with a Georgia Sex Crimes Attorney.